tonai/Lightning-talks/JavaScript/02_Vanilla_advanced/02_Promises-and-generators.md

 );
 ```

-### Exercice : Create a function making an AJAX request and returning a promise
+### Exercise : Create a function making an AJAX request and returning a promise

 The function should take the requested URL as parameter.